U.S. defense chief opposes deploying troops to quell protests, despite Trump threats

 To deploy the military on U.S. soil for law enforcement purposes, Trump would need to invoke the 1807 Insurrection Act - something last done in 1992 in response to the Rodney King riots in Los Angeles.

-The military has pre-positioned 1,600 active duty forces on the outskirts of Washington, D.C. to deploy if needed.
+The military has pre-positioned 1,600 active duty forces on the outskirts of Washington, D.C., to deploy if needed.

 Esper said he regretted using the term “battlespace” this week to describe areas gripped by protests.